Skip to main content

 You are never too old to love how you look.
 NEVER!
 The only person you have to impress is yourself and only yourself.
 When you like what you see in a full-length mirror, others will as well.

 I see that sparkle in a woman’s eyes when she sees herself in clothes that transform her from feeling frumpy to fabulous.
-ALL women can have that sparkle, no matter their age, size, budget or marital status.
+ALL women can have that sparkle, no matter their age, size, budget, or marital status.

 Don’t think you have to dress like you are in your 30’s to look desirable, as that will backfire in a big way.
-When women dress like they are a few decades younger it often makes them look even older and occasionally a bit silly.
+When women dress like they are a few decades younger, it often makes them look even older and occasionally a bit silly.

 FYI: This is a chapter from my book, Stop Stressing About Dressing.

-Take the following steps to get a fresh start on transforming how you feel and see yourself.
+Use These Divorce Style Makeover Tips to get a fresh start on transforming how you feel and see yourself.

-1. Get all new bras professionally fitted of course, as well as panties.
+1. Get all new bras professionally fitted, of course, as well as panties.
 Only you have to know how pretty your lingerie looks…for now, that is.

 2. Donate or sell the clothes that bring up negative or sad emotions.
 If the dress you wore on a special anniversary or other event makes you feel down or causes out loud sighing, get it out of your home just like your ex.

 3. Don’t keep the empty closet space from your ex’s exit as a shrine.
-One of my clients emptied her ex-husbands custom-made closet so I suggested turning it into a shoe and handbag closet, which she did.
+One of my clients emptied her ex-husband’s custom-made closet, so I suggested turning it into a shoe and handbag closet, which she did.
 Now she smiles when she opens its doors instead of mourning what once was.

 4. Try a new hairstyle, but shampoo first.
 Think: I’m going to wash that man right out of my hair.